 Yes, it offers one of the most generous free plans, running at 10GB per month.

 PrivadoVPN is a legitimate VPN service based in Switzerland that meets the standard for a safe and secure VPN.
 It doesn’t log your data, and has never been caught in any controversies in regard to leaking customer data.
 It also comes with a kill switch, split tunneling and strong VPN protocols.

 PrivadoVPN offers P2P servers optimized for torrenting.
-It also uses SOCKS5 proxy, which boosts torrenting speeds.

 Yes, PrivadoVPN unblocks Netflix and other streaming services.
 You can access Netflix U.S., but you may encounter some issues when trying to stream in HD quality.